 • Speed and latency: Depending on your location and the provider, Edge Secure Network can add modest latency.
 A high-quality full VPN with optimized servers can also affect speed, but you usually have more control to optimize performance e.g., picking a nearby server.

 In short, Edge Secure Network is a convenient privacy upgrade for browser traffic, while a full VPN is a more robust, flexible tool for comprehensive device-wide privacy, streaming, and geo-unblocking.
+Is hotspot vpn free and how to choose a reliable VPN for hotspot protection in 2026

 When to use Edge’s built-in VPN and when to skip it